-Jefferson uses a secure COI Disclosure platform for submitting COI disclosures.
+Jefferson uses a secure platform, NAVEX COI Disclosure, for submitting COI disclosures.
 If you are required to disclose, you will receive a personal email invitation with instructions.
-You can also log in at any time with your campus key/username and password to review or update your disclosure.
+You can also log in at any time with your campus key and password to review or update your disclosure.